Skip to content

 My Verdict: 4.3 / 5

-Airtable fills a gap that genuinely exists.
-Spreadsheets are everywhere but they are terrible at relationships.
-Databases are powerful but most people cannot set one up.
+Airtable fills a gap that actually exists.
+Spreadsheets are everywhere but they're terrible at relationships.
+Databases are powerful but most people can't set one up.
 Airtable sits right in the middle and does it well.
 The views are excellent.
 The linked record system is the best in the no-code space.
 The automations work.
-The Interface Designer is promising even if it is locked behind an expensive plan.
+The Interface Designer is promising even if it's locked behind an expensive plan.

-But I cannot ignore the pricing.
+But I can't ignore the pricing.
 It has gone up, the free tier has been gutted, and the record limits push you toward higher tiers faster than feels fair.
-That is why it is a 4.3 and not a 4.6 or higher.
+That is why it's a 4.3 and not a 4.6 or higher.
 The product is great.
 The pricing is aggressive.

-I am curious though -- if you have tried Airtable and switched to something else, what made you leave?
-Drop a comment below, I am genuinely interested.
+I'm curious though -- if you have tried Airtable and switched to something else, what made you leave?
+Drop a comment below, I'm honestly interested.

 Comments (3)